luisrodriguezror/project4/README.md

 ### Analysis
 - Perform various analyses such as aggregation, correlation, comparison, and summary statistics.
 - Visualize the data using plots to reveal insights and trends.
-- Build a logistic regression model to predict whether a customer will apply a discount code.

 ## Understanding the Problem

 ### Customer Segmentation
 **How can we segment customers based on their purchasing behavior, demographics, and preferences to tailor marketing campaigns?**

-- **Objective**: Group customers into distinct segments based on their purchasing behavior, demographics, and preferences.
-This segmentation will allow for tailored marketing campaigns that resonate with specific customer groups.
 - **Machine Learning Approach**: Clustering
   - Clustering is an unsupervised learning technique that groups similar data points together.
 In this case, customers are the data points, and their attributes (age, gender, purchase history, etc.) are the features.

   - **Preprocessing Steps**:
     - **Numerical Features**: Convert categorical features like gender and location into numerical representations (e.g., one-hot encoding).
     - **Feature Scaling**: Normalize numerical features to ensure they have a similar scale (e.g., standardization or min-max scaling).
     - **Feature Extraction**: Create new features that capture meaningful patterns (e.g., purchase frequency, average order value, purchase recency).

-### Customer Churn Prediction
-**What factors influence customer churn?
-Can we predict which customers are likely to stop purchasing?**

-### Product Popularity Analysis
-**Which products are most popular in different regions or demographics?**

 ### Purchase Frequency and Amount Analysis
 **How does purchase frequency and amount vary across different customer segments?**